siliconflow/onediff/README.md

 | More Extreme and Dedicated optimization(usually another 20~100% performance gain)         |   Yes         |                 |
 | Technical Support for deployment    | High priority support       | Community           |
 | Get the latest technology/feature | Yes | |

+## OS and GPU support
+- Linux
+  - If you want to use OneDiff on Windows, please use it under WSL.
+- NVIDIA GPUs

 ## OneDiff Installation
 ### Install from source